George Parris

 George Michael R. Parris (born 11 September 1964) is an English former professional footballer who played as a midfielder or defender for West Ham United, Birmingham City, and Brighton & Hove Albion.

-Early life
+Early life and education

-Parris was born in Barking, Essex.
-He played district, county and national football for Redbridge, Greater London, and England Under 15 as a schoolboy.
+George Michael R. Parris was born on 11 September 1964 in Barking, Essex.

+He played district, county, and national football for Redbridge, Greater London, and England Under-15 as a schoolboy.
 He was invited to train at West Ham United when he was 13 and signed as an apprentice in July 1981 when he left Seven Kings High school.